 Explore The French Quarter

 If you’re looking for what to do in New Orleans with kids (or without), The French Quarter is the place to be.
 Here, you can walk through charming streets that showcase the unique architecture of the city and pop into local shops.
 Many street corners are lined with historical markers, as this city was founded in 1718.
 It feels as if you are transported to a European village long ago.

 Jackson Square is where many musicians and artists fill the streets.
 Kids are sure to love listening to some jazz and seeing some of the local artists at work.
 You could also stop in to visit the St. Louis Cathedral or stroll around the courtyard.
 Horse-drawn carriages also ride through here or you could take a ride on a steamboat in the Mississippi River; both are a unique way to see the city and should be placed on your New Orleans vacation guide.

 Eating in the French Quarter should be at the top of your list too.
 Cafe du Monde is the perfect spot for some breakfast beignets, some mid-afternoon snack beignets, or at night, for some dessert beignets!
+It always makes the list as one of the best Louisiana food options.
 The menu here is simple and cheap – an order of 3 beignets loaded with powdered sugar and coffee, tea, and water.
 Their chicory coffee is a personal fave – order the cafe au lait.
 My other recommendation is to remember not to breathe on top of your beignets and eat on top of your table.
 If not, your shirt and pants will end up covered in white particles.
 Besides the one at the French Quarter, Cafe du Monde has 2 other New Orleans locations.

 Spend the Day at The Audubon Zoo and Park